 3. Straw Opening: One of the challenges I have when teaching straw drinking is finding a straw with the right sized opening.
 Some straws are too narrow, requiring a child to work harder to suck (a difficult task for babies and young toddlers).
 This caused the children I worked with to fatigue easily and struggle to maintain their daily hydration needs.
 Other straws don’t work the mouth muscles as well because they are too wide, which provides too much liquid in the mouth.
 This made it difficult for my clients to swallow, causing the child to spit out the liquid, blow the liquid back into the cup or have it accidentally enter the airway (aspiration).
 One of the safety features of the Mini Straw is the perfect diameter.

 - Diameter: The opening and curvature of the Mini Straw promotes lip and jaw closure, making sipping more successful and safe.
-And if you want to offer your little one a variety of liquids, the diameter of the straw supports both thick and thin liquids.
-This makes it easy to offer purees, breast milk (or formula) and eventually water all with the same straw cup.
+And if you want to offer your little one a variety of liquids, the diameter of the straw supports thin and thick liquids.
+You can offer purees, breastmilk (or formula) and eventually water all with the same straw cup.
 Score!

 - Silicone: The Mini Straw is made of food grade silicone, which can help ease your little ones swollen and tender gums as compared to a hard plastic or metal straw.
 The soft pressure from the straw can gently massage the lips and gums, encouraging oral motor development.